Andre Agassi: 1992–1993: First Grand Slam title

-1994–1997: Rise to the top, Olympic Gold and the fall
+1994–1995: Rise to the top

 With new coach Brad Gilbert on board, Agassi began to employ more of a tactical, consistent approach, which fueled his resurgence.
-He started slowly in 1994, losing in the first week at the French Open and Wimbledon.
+He started slowly in 1994, losing in the first week at the French Open and Wimbledon, although he did receive a much-needed confidence boost after defeating Mark Petchey at the Miami Open in March.
 Nevertheless, he emerged during the hard-court season, winning the Canadian Open.
 His comeback culminated at the 1994 US Open with a five-set fourth-round victory against Michael Chang.
 He then became the first man to capture the US Open as an unseeded player, beating Michael Stich in the final.
 Along the way, he beat 5 seeded players.
+He ended the year ranked 2.

 In 1995, Agassi shaved his balding head, breaking with his old "image is everything" style.
 He competed in the 1995 Australian Open (his first appearance at the event) and won, beating defending champion Sampras in a four-set final.
+Plagued by a painful hip, Agassi lost in the French Open quarter finals in straight sets to Yevgeny Kafelnikov.
+Agassi lost to Boris Becker in the Wimbledon semi finals, despite leading by a set and two breaks at 4-1.
+"Nobody should underestimate me; he did a major mistake at 4-1 when he didn't finish me off" said Becker afterwards.
+Agassi compiled a career-best 26-match winning streak during the summer hard-court circuit, with the last victory being in an intense late-night four-set semi-final of the US Open against Becker.
+The streak ended the next day when Agassi lost the final to Sampras.
+Agassi admitted this loss, which gave Sampras a 9–8 lead in their head-to-head meetings, took two years for him to get over mentally.
 Agassi and Sampras met in five tournament finals in 1995, all on hardcourt, with Agassi winning three.
 Agassi won three Masters Series events in 1995 (Cincinnati, Key Biscayne, and the Canadian Open) and seven titles total.
-He compiled a career-best 26-match winning streak during the summer hard-court circuit, with the last victory being in an intense late-night four-set semi-final of the US Open against Boris Becker.
-The streak ended the next day when Agassi lost the final to Sampras.
-Agassi admitted this loss, which gave Sampras a 9–8 lead in their head-to-head meetings, took two years for him to get over it mentally.

 Agassi reached the world No. 1 ranking for the first time in April 1995.
 He held that ranking until November, for a total of 30 weeks.
 Agassi skipped most of the fall indoor season which allowed Sampras to surpass him and finish ranked No. 1 at the year-end ranking.
 In terms of win–loss record, 1995 was Agassi's best year.
 He won 73 and lost 9 matches, and was also once again a key player on the United States' Davis Cup winning team—the third and final Davis Cup title of his career.